pk98723/K8s/README.md

 # docker run
 - Now docker run command will be issued to dockerd and dockerd instruct container runtime to run the image pulled from registry.

+## Day 2 How to Dockerize an application